Synthetic fuel: Classification and principles

 Synthetic fuels are produced by the chemical process of conversion.
-Conversion methods could be direct conversion into liquid transportation fuels, or indirect conversion, in which the source substance is converted initially into syngas which then goes through additional conversion process to become liquid fuels.
+Conversion methods could be direct conversion into liquid transportation fuels, or indirect conversion, in which the source substance is converted initially into syngas which then goes through additional conversion processes to become liquid fuels.
 Basic conversion methods include carbonization and pyrolysis, hydrogenation, and thermal dissolution.

 History

 The process of direct conversion of coal to synthetic fuel originally developed in Germany.